 Copyright @ 2015

-The Rotary Foundation is turning 100!
-That’s a century of Rotarians improving lives and communities all over the world.
+The Rotary Foundation is over 100 years young and that is more than a century of Rotarians improving lives and communities all over the world.
 And that’s definitely something worth celebrating.

 Today, our Foundation stands at the forefront of humanitarian service, having transformed millions of lives around the globe.
 It has supported thousands of projects to fight disease, provide clean water, save mothers and children, boost basic education, grow local economies, promote peace, and eradicate polio worldwide.